Kwenta/KIPs/content/kips/kip-19.md

 ### Slippage

+Users specify a price for the execution of their order, however trades are always executed at the current oracle price.
+Thus, a trader's buy order may be filled at a price below their specified order resulting in positive slippage.
+Similarly, a trader's stop loss may trigger at a price below their specified order resulting in negative slippage.
+Below are detailed examples of each scenario:

-If the next oracle price falls below a given price during a limit buy order, (ie. $400 to buy ETH & new oracle price = $398) the order will experience positive slippage and will execute at $398.
+- If the next oracle price falls below a given limit price during for an order to open a long, (ie. $400 to buy ETH & new oracle price = $398) the order will experience positive slippage and will execute at $398.

-If the next oracle price falls below a given price for a stop loss order, (ie. $400 stop loss & new oracle price = $398) the order will experience negative slippage and will execute at $398.
+- If the next oracle price falls below a given stop loss price for an order to close a long, (ie. $400 stop loss & new oracle price = $398) the order will experience negative slippage and will execute at $398.

 ### Rationale & User Flows

 - As a **trader** I want:
     - To gain exposure at a particular price:
-        - By placing a limit buy to buy an asset at a given price or better.
+        - By placing a limit open to buy/sell an asset at a given price or better.
-    - To reduce risk on a bounce:
+    - To reduce risk on a bounce or take profits on a position:
-        - By placing a limit sell to sell an asset at a given price or better.
+        - By placing a limit close to sell/buyback an asset at a given price or better.
-    - To catch a rising trend:
+    - To catch a trend:
-        - By placing a buy stop order to purchase at a given price or higher.
+        - By placing a stop order to enter a trade at a given price.
     - To cap downside on a trade:
-        - By placing a stop loss order to sell a declining asset at a specified price.
+        - By placing a stop loss order to sell a declining asset (if long) or buy a rising asset (if short) at a given price.

 ### Technical Specification